 The PUD's Integrated Resource Plan (IRP) provides a long-term strategy regarding future energy resources.
 It establishes an action plan that ensures enough resources are available, at a reasonable cost, to meet future energy loads.

-The PUD’s 2013 IRP covers the planning horizon spanning from 2014 through 2028 and reaffirms the PUD’s commitment to acquire new, cost-effective conservation and energy efficiency as its resource of choice.
-The Preferred Plan identifies cumulative new, cost-effective conservation and additional energy efficiency of 109 average megawatts over the planning horizon – enough energy to serve nearly 90,000 homes.
-With the PUD’s owned hydro, contracts for wind, customer-owned generation and Bonneville Power Administration supply contracts, future power supplies are not needed until 2024.
-Future power resources consist of a mix of small hydro, landfill gas, geothermal, wind and biomass.
+The PUD has completed the Draft 2015 Update to the 2013 IRP.
+This 2015 Update covers the planning horizon spanning from 2016 through 2028 and reaffirms the PUD’s commitment to acquire new, cost-effective conservation and energy efficiency as its resource of choice.
+The Preferred Plan identifies cumulative new, cost-effective conservation and additional energy efficiency of 88 average megawatts over the planning horizon.
+The new conservation and the existing PUD-owned hydro, contracts for wind, customer-owned generation and Bonneville Power Administration supply contracts delay the need for future power supplies until 2021.
+Starting in 2021, needs are primarily driven by winter peaking needs; future supply resources consist of a mix of contracted winter capacity products, landfill gas, geothermal, wind and biomass.